 Local delicacies include sea truffle, stone crab and squat lobster – three forgotten delicacies which Pedersen rediscovered in the icy waters surrounding the restaurant.

-Under, which opens to the public on April 2, has attracted huge interest.
+Under, which opened to the public on April 2 this year, has attracted huge interest.
 It is fully booked until September, which only has a few open days left.
 If you are planning a trip to Norway, and will be in the vicinity, you can ask to be placed on the waiting list and keep your fingers crossed a table becomes available.